jensen-lloyd/PearCoin/README.md

-PearCoin is a memecoin for a small and closed group of people's use.  <br /><br />
+PearCoin is a memecoin for the use of a small, closed group of people.  <br /><br />
 It uses Python for the full nodes, and an app written in Dart/Flutter for user interaction (partial-nodes). <br />
 PearCoin uses a proof of work mining algorithm, and is designed to store the user's Public/Private keypair in the network itself, encrypted with a password that the user can then use to decypt their keys and then use to make transactions. <br />